-Nursing profession is really demanding in terms of human effort and basic outfit needs.
-If you are a nurse working in a hospital you need to take care of your feet and always choose the most adequate pairs of shoes for your daily workload.
+The nursing profession is demanding in terms of human effort and basic outfit needs if you are a nurse working in a hospital, you need to take care of your feet and always choose the adequate pairs of shoes for your daily workload.

 The types of shoes that are competent enough to give you more stamina and a professional appearance at work are the ones that improve your anatomical needs.
 The orthotics shoes can easily give you all the benefits you need, with reduced weight and extra breathability being some of their pluses.

 You better make a good selection of shoes; otherwise, you will feel entrapped into a situation where potential injuries may always hide when working.